-Kratom appears to be very safe in recreational doses.
-A person who consumes too much Kratom will experience nausea and vomit the consumed Kratom before they're body can absorb enough alkaloids to cause an overdose.
+Kratom appears to be safe in recreational doses.
 There have been conflicting statements made on the amount of alkaloids needed to cause an overdose.
 Some pin the number at 5 grams, while others say as little as 800 milligrams could cause an overdose.
-When reading this, it is important to remember that these numbers are regarding pure alkaloids and not the plant matter itself.
+These numbers are regarding pure alkaloids and not the plant matter itself.
 800 milligrams of alkaloids is relatively close to 65 grams of plant matter, depending on the potency.
-Also remember, an overdose does not particularly mean death, it's a range in which there are significantly higher risks of life threatening problems.
-There have been no documented cases of overdose.
+There have documented cases of overdose, but no reported documents

 There are reports of a small number of Kratom users in South-East Asia experiencing more severe problems from extensive consumption of the plant.
 Problems such as , delusional behavior, aggression and schizophrenia seemed to plague some users.
 Some of these users were also using drugs such as alcohol